c2lang/c2compiler/README.md

 ## TODO
+- Scope: (per file)
+    Global:
+    - add: check if already in, add
+    - search: search cache, if found, get Decl if not found, check all local imports as well, add to cache or local scope
+    Local:
+    - check scope, if not found, check GlobalScope
+    -> when adding, check localscope + globalscope (dont add to globalscope cache)

 - Idea: store AST* in Decl, then store Module* in AST) -> so we dont have to search for Decl file when resolving recursively
 - when resolving Decls (in stack), each decl must be analysed with